JuliaGPU/CUDA.jl/README.md

 (notably CUDAapi.jl, CUDAdrv.jl and CUDAnative.jl).
 If you encounter any issues with CuArrays.jl, please make sure those other packages are working as expected.

-Some parts of CuArrays.jl depend on **optional libraries**, such as the [cuDNN](https://developer.nvidia.com/cudnn).
+Some parts of CuArrays.jl depend on **optional libraries**, such as [cuDNN](https://developer.nvidia.com/cudnn).
 The build process should notify about missing dependencies, i.e. inspect the output of `Pkg.build("CuArrays")` to see whether your installation is complete.